Press Releases

-Sydney, Dec 14, 2009 (ABN Newswire) - Asian shares mostly opened flat this morning.
+Sydney, Dec 14, 2009 AEST (ABN Newswire) - Asian shares mostly opened flat this morning.
 Wall Street closed higher on Friday after the reports of consumer sector lifted investor confidence.
 The data also fuelled the expectations the US interest rates could hike soon.
 British and European shares also gained at after strong Chinese growth data.

 The US dollar jumped against major currencies Friday.
 The greenback rose to a two-month against the euro, and reached a one-month peak against a basket of six currencies on hope of an interest rate rise sooner-than-expected.